Nitro-Bolt/scratch-vm/README.md

-## TurboWarp/scratch-vm

-Modified Scratch VM with a JIT compiler and more features.
+Modified TurboWarp VM with more features.

-This is a drop-in replacement for LLK/scratch-vm.
+This is a drop-in replacement for `LLK/scratch-vm`.

 ## Setup

-See https://github.com/TurboWarp/scratch-gui/wiki/Getting-Started to setup the complete TurboWarp environment.
+See [getting started](https://docs.turbowarp.org/development/getting-started) to setup the complete NitroBolt environment.

-If you just want to play with the VM then it's the same process as upstream scratch-vm.
+If you just want to play with the VM then it's the same process as upstream `scratch-vm`.

 ## Extension authors